 3. It may not be good for the children

-Children deserve to grow in a loving, nurturing environment.
+Children deserve to grow up in a loving, nurturing environment.
 And they learn by observing their parents.
 In non-loving transactional relationships, where you just barely tolerate your spouse, you affirm to your children that it is okay to live a life where relationships are cold and dry.

 4. Partners may end up competing with each other

-“If you look at the examples of transactional relationships, you’ll find that partners can often be in competition with each other about what they’re getting out of it.
+“If you look at the examples of transactional relationships, you’ll find that romantic partners can often be in competition with each other about what they’re getting out of it.
 They tend to forget about the essence of being in a relationship, the essence of being nurturing and loving toward each other.
 They’re always in a cut-throat competition with each other.

 “I’m giving so much for this relationship, what am I getting in return?” becomes the driving force behind the way they conduct themselves in the relationship,” says Shazia.
 Since a transactional relationship is largely driven by personal gain, there’s always the risk that one person may end up feeling jealous if they think the other is getting a better deal.
-That doesn’t sound a lot like unconditional love, does it?
+That doesn’t sound like unconditional love, does it?

 “Anything in moderation will work wonders for a relationship.
-Even in a transactional relationship, if both the partners think of each other, if they share a commitment to improving their relationship, it will definitely work out for their betterment,” says Shazia.
+Even in a transactional relationship, if both the partners think of each other, if they share a commitment to improving their relationship, it can definitely work out for their betterment,” says Shazia.
 With these 5 tips, you can make transactional relationships work:

 1. Have fewer expectations

 To make a transactional relationship work, it’s best to have clarity about what you want and what you don’t and manage the expectations realistically.
-Enter the relationship with one goal – to give whatever you can, to the extent you can and receive what is meant for you.
+Enter the relationship with one goal – to give whatever you can, to the extent you can, and receive what is meant for you.
 Anything else is a bonus.